St Austell Weddings

-The south coast of St Austell Bay has a vast diversity of activities within its vicinity; you might want to try your hand at fishing, visit the Tropics & Mediterranean biomes at the Eden Project, one of the most famous attractions in the world, cycle along the Pentewan Valley trail to Pentewan Sands, or explore some of the other golden beaches St Austell Bay has to offer, which are a haven for water sports and full of interest.
+The south coast of St Austell Bay has a vast diversity of activities within its vicinity; fishing, the biomes of the Eden Project, the Pentewan Valley to Pentewan Sands cycle trail and many beaches.

-Or maybe browse the St Austell Brewery Visitor Centre, an interactive museum telling the story of the pubs, beers, wines and spirits of Cornwall and the families who created them.
+The St Austell Brewery Visitor Centre is an interactive museum telling the story of the pubs, beers, wines and spirits of Cornwall and the families who created them.